HowlingPython/mov2mp4/README.md

 * Batch conversion of multiple `.mov` files.
 * Dynamic GUI built with Tkinter.
-* Runtime font-size control in the main window.
-* Permanent help bar for CRF and preset settings.
 * CLI entry point for terminal-based conversion.
 * Multithreaded conversion using `ThreadPoolExecutor`.
 * Clean cancellation of active conversions.